srubin/vinyl-fm/README.md

 A future update will save the password hash for automated login.
 Ideally, `vinyl-fm` would use over-the-air recognition (a la Sound Hound and Shazam) but I can't yet find a music fingerprinting library that can robustly identify music this way.
 If you find anything that would work in the over-the-air setting, please let me know!

+Also coming soon: more intelligent recording segments.
+At the moment, vinyl-fm arbitrarily records 90 seconds segments.
+Instead, it should note long periods of silence and start recording after those pauses.

 ## Requirements
 portaudio, pyaudio, Cython, pyechonest, pylast